manforowicz/manforowicz.github.io/src/index.md

 title: Marcin's Website
 ---

 Hi, I'm Marcin Anforowicz.
-I enjoy working on projects that combine software, creativity, and engineering.
+I enjoy working on projects that combine software, creativity, and research.
+I'll graduate from the University of Washington with a master's degree in CSE in June 2027.
-Download my <a href="https://raw.githubusercontent.com/manforowicz/resume/main/Anforowicz_Marcin_resume.pdf" target="_blank">resume</a>
+Feel free to download my <a href="https://raw.githubusercontent.com/manforowicz/resume/main/Anforowicz_Marcin_resume.pdf" target="_blank">resume</a>
-or visit my <a href="https://github.com/manforowicz">GitHub</a> to learn more!
+or view my <a href="https://github.com/manforowicz">GitHub</a> account.

 {% image "marcin_mountain_2025.jpg", "Marcin on a mountain.", 50 %}

+## High-altitude balloon

+In May 2026, the Husky Satellite Lab launched the PHAT-3 high altitude balloon.
+I started this project over a year earlier, and it's been a blast working with the team to [design and program the payload PCB](https://github.com/UWCubeSat/phat3_code).
+Our balloon ascended to over 28km (90,000ft), and landed 57km (35mi) away, after a roughly 2.5 hour flight.
+We received atmospheric sensor telemetry transmitted over LoRa at 915MHz for several kilometers, and recovered footage from the onboard SD cards.
+I learned a lot, had fun, and made a video about it.
+Thanks everyone, and especially Yehoshua for leading the launch effort!

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/XpSKpyZeOgA?si=h5vrm9BJkqOIBPJ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Qumulo Internship

+This summer of 2026, I'm interning at Qumulo, a company that makes a flexible distributed filesystem.
+It supports protocols like SMB, NFS, FTP, and allows customers to deploy it on any mix of on-prem servers and cloud object storage.

+My project is allowing the filesystem to mount external S3 buckets, allowing customers to access them as if they're real files.
+So far I contributed to the large Rust and C codebase by writting distributed chaos tests, adding support for multipart S3 object upload, and debugging distributed transaction race conditions.

-## Industry Experience
+## WiBotic internship

 In the summer of 2024, I had the pleasure of working as a software engineering intern at [WiBotic](https://www.wibotic.com/).
 Check out my [LinkedIn post](https://www.linkedin.com/posts/m-anforowicz_today-is-the-final-day-of-my-engineering-activity-7242941893976711169-C97v)